mhowlett/ngx_stub_status_prometheus/README.md

 ## Usage

+Place the stub_status_prometheus directive in a location context.
+Here is a complete, minimalistic configuration:

+    events {
+    }

+    http {
+      server {
+        listen 80;
+        location / {
           stub_status_prometheus;

-note that --with-stub-status is specified in the included build script, but it is not a pre-requisite.

-Must be placed within a location section in the nginx.config. prometheus friendly status information will be provided at that location.

-Does not expose any nginx variables (c.f. stub_status which does).
-If you need these variables, you can use stub_status in addition to stub_status_prometheus. note that stub_status does not need to be placed in a location section, you can also put it in the server section.
+        }
+      }
+    }

+This will serve status information at the root url path.

+Unlike stub_status, stub_status_prometheus does not expose any variables corresponding to the status information.
+If you need these, you can use the stub_status module alongside stub_status_prometheus.
+Note that in doing this, the stub_status directive can be placed in a server context (does not need to be placed in location context).